Why might our estimates of epidemiological delays be biased?

 We are trying to estimate an incubation period.
 Each arrow represents one person with an associated pair of events (infection and symptom onset)

-On the day of analysis we have not observed some delays yet, and these tended to be longer.
+On the day of analysis we have not observed some onsets yet.
+The delay from infection to onset for these delays tended to be longer.
 This is made worse during periods of exponential growth.

 Introduction to biases in epidemiological delays